Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: RQ2: Fine-tuning Improvement

 Table~\ref{tab:finetune_result} presents the code search performance of the studied models after fine-tuning, with decoder-only LLMs sorted by average MRR across different programming languages on CSN.

-\parabf{Impact of Fine-Tuning on Decoder-Only LLMs.} Compared to the zero-shot setting, all decoder-only LLMs showed substantial improvements after fine-tuning, with average MRR on CSN increasing by 453.1\% to 727.4\%.
-The improvement was even more pronounced on \cosqaplus, a dataset with a style significantly different from the CSN training data.
+\parabf{Impact of Fine-Tuning on Decoder-Only LLMs.} Compared to the zero-shot setting, all decoder-only LLMs \revRtwo{show} substantial improvements after fine-tuning, with average MRR on CSN increasing by 453.1\% to 727.4\%.
+The improvement is even more pronounced on \cosqaplus, a dataset with a style significantly different from the CSN training data.
 This suggests that fine-tuning enables LLMs to fully leverage their pre-trained code understanding capabilities, aligning their vector representations with the specific needs of code search tasks.
 By fine-tuning, models adjust their existing understanding of code, narrowing the gap and making them better suited for similarity-based retrieval.
 Importantly, this improved capability is transferable, indicating that fine-tuned models can generalize to different code search tasks.

-The ranking of models after fine-tuning differed significantly from the zero-shot results, highlighting that the benefits of fine-tuning are not uniform across models.
-In general, code-specific LLMs outperformed general-purpose LLMs in code search tasks across all models we evaluated.
-As shown in Table~\ref{tab:finetune_result}, CodeGemma and Gemma ranked first and second, respectively, on the CSN dataset, followed by DeepSeekCoder and DeepSeekLLM, while Mistral ranked \revised{third} to last.
+The ranking of models after fine-tuning differs significantly from the zero-shot results, highlighting that the benefits of fine-tuning are not uniform across models.
+In general, code-specific LLMs outperform general-purpose LLMs in code search tasks across all models we \revRtwo{evaluate}.
+As shown in Table~\ref{tab:finetune_result}, CodeGemma and Gemma ranked first and second, respectively, on the CSN dataset, followed by DeepSeekCoder and DeepSeekLLM, while Mistral \revRtwo{rank} \revised{third} to last.
 This is noteworthy because Mistral is commonly used as a baseline in information retrieval research \cite{mteb_leaderboard}.
 It suggests that the code search domain may have unique characteristics that make models based on the Gemma architecture more effective.

 \finding{Fine-tuning decoder-only LLMs enhances code search performance, narrowing the zero-shot gap and enabling models, especially code-specific ones, to better leverage pre-trained code understanding.
 The fine-tuned models also demonstrate good generalization, showing performance improvements on tasks with significant style differences, even without specific training.}